AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/2 - Indexing.md

 CREATE INDEX idx_employee_salary ON employees USING BRIN (salary);
 `````

-Creates a BRIN index, which is efficient for large datasets.
+Creates a Block Range Index (BRIN), which is efficient for large datasets.